 If you have a skill that can be monetized, this business can help you earn quickly.

 While there are plenty more higher-paying sites to land great blogging jobs out there, Fiverr can be a great place for first-time freelancers who might not have tons of experience and want to build up a portfolio of their work.
 You’ll be able to complete simple tasks ranging from logo design, to creating animations, or even drawing a company logo on your forehead.
-While this side business idea likely won’t be growing into a million dollar startup for you, it can still be a platform for funding one of your next big business ideas.
+While this small business idea likely won’t be growing into a million dollar startup for you, it can still be a platform for funding one of your next big business ideas.
 Want to learn more about Fiverr’s history and how to get the most out of selling on the platform?
 Listen to my interview with Fiverr CEO Micha Kaufman.

 With this business idea, be sure you’re helping students (not doing work for them).

-If editing and advising college students on how to write compelling 500 word essays on topics such as “You were just invited to speak at the White House.
+If editing and advising college students on how to write compelling and informative essays on topics such as “You were just invited to speak at the White House.
 Write your speech,” seems like one of the more compelling business ideas to allocate your free time towards, trust me—tons of parents will pay you to edit admissions essays and offer constructive feedback for their children.
 Be careful not to blur the ethical line of actually writing their essays, but serving as an editor to help them convey their message can become a great side business idea that has the potential to spread by word-of-mouth referral in your community.